OWASP/IoT-Security-Verification-Standard-ISVS/en/V2-User_Space_Application_Requirements.md

 Protection of sensitive data, including credentials, and the fair treatment of private information are necessary to ensure secure use of system resources, such as files containing data or code, and the contents of memory.

 Many controls in this chapter are implemented through cryptography.
 Therefore, additional controls are necessary to select the right cryptographic primitives and configure them with secure credential storage.
+For Level 3 devices with operational lifetimes extending beyond 2030, cryptographic implementations must address the emerging threat of quantum computing through post-quantum cryptography (PQC) or hybrid cryptographic approaches combining classical and quantum-resistant algorithms.
+This ensures long-term confidentiality and authenticity protection aligned with NIST's timeline for quantum-safe cryptography migration (deprecation by 2030, full transition by 2035).

 ## Security Verification Requirements